 If interested in joining, please fill out THIS FORM!

 What would a member of the network actually do on her or his campus?

 The 1998 Reauthorization of the Higher Education Act of 1965 requires college and university administrations to make good-faith efforts to facilitate students registering to vote.
 As faculty, we are in a position to insist that our deans and presidents fulfill that obligation.
 We can also help students gain access to campus resources—from funding and meeting space, to assistance with social media and communications.
 Finally, our classrooms are crucial spaces for education on voting rights.
 Faculty can welcome nonpartisan volunteers into classes to register students, and publicize the correct information about when and where to vote as Election Day approaches.

 Why are state networks necessary?

-Because the Constitution gives the individual states the authority to regulate elections, national elections in the U.S. are effectively fifty separate elections.
+The Constitution gives the individual states the authority to regulate elections, national elections in the U.S. are effectively fifty separate elections.
 How voter registration works, whether or not there is mail-in or early voting, the administration of provisional ballots, hours of polling places, and much more varies greatly from state-to-state, and often from county-to-county.
 Faculty need to network within their own states, where they will confront procedures and problems unique to their particular legal framework.